cs207team3/cs207-FinalProject/README.md

 **Envisioned user experience:**

 After installing the underlying library, the user will run a command in their terminal to bring up the GUI.
-They will be presented with a welcome window that offers an option to either `Use reaction input file` or `Manually input reactions`.
+They will be presented with a welcome window that offers radio button options to either `Use reaction input file` or `Manually input reactions`.
+There should be a link to see a `LINK: Properly formatted input file`.

 If the user has an input file, there will be a directory search function to find the input file.